coderaman07/100-Days-of-Code/Readme.md

 Today I made a progress in my Blog writing.
 Today I learnt how to find a trendy topic for my Niche ( The specific area in which you want to write blog posts is called Niche ).
 You can have a research on your Niche by using tools like **alltop** and **Google Trends**.

+## Day 14

+After you had decided the trend on which you want to write blog posts for some time in near future now it is important to create some catchy headlines for your blog post you can have some catchy headlines using these websites for free **TheHoth** and **Hub Spot**.

 ## Contributing